dskyberg/react-logic/README.md

 ## Coming Soon
 ### Edge Validation
 Currently, there is no edge validation.
 There is rudimentary, buggy tracking for whether or not a node has edges.
-But adding multiple edges to a handle i not (yet) prohibited.
+But adding multiple edges to a handle is not (yet) restricted.
 So for now, respect the limit of no more than 1 edge per node handle (where the edges connect).